mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 We'll first look at improving the names of the Styles used in the code.
 We'll start by updating the "ButtonOutline" mentioned above and then look at the different Styes used for Labels.

-Modify the name of the Style (in `Styles.xaml`) to use the name we discussed above.
+Modify the style's name (in `Styles.xaml`) to use the name we discussed above.

 ```diff
 -    <Style x:Key="ButtonOutline" TargetType="Button">